DanielVerhuls/Ventricle-reconstruction-pipeline/README.md

 - keep the other options at default
 - leave name empty\
 →export STL
+- Video on how to use the pipeline in further CFD simulations at https://www.youtube.com/watch?v=C1O20YvkCJs
 ## Optional usage: Development tools panel
 ### Compute volumes
 Compute volumes of all selected objects and prints them to the Blender Python console.